odoo/documentation/content/applications/finance/accounting/taxation/taxes/fiscal_positions.rst

 - :ref:`assigned to a partner, on its contact form <fiscal_positions/transaction>`

 .. note::
-   A few Fiscal Positions are already preconfigured on your database, as part of your :doc:`Fiscal Localization Package <../../fiscal_localizations/overview/fiscal_localization_packages>`.
+   A few Fiscal Positions are already preconfigured on your database, as part of your :ref:`fiscal localization package <fiscal_localizations/packages>`.

 Configuration
 =============